richorama/richorama.github.io/_posts/2015-01-12-iojs-on-azure-websites.md

 ## Create a Web Server

-Now just create your node app in the usual way, to star with you could write out the node version over HTTP:
+Now just create your node app in the usual way, to start with you could write out the node version over HTTP:

 {% highlight js %}
 var http = require('http');